-Sometimes I have to go against all SEO rules and name recipes for what they are to me.
-This salad is 100% SUPER FRESH.
-Thanks to this salad, when I open my refrigerator I’m hit with the most deliciously fresh aroma of cucumbers, parsley, and crunchy green peppers, and it’s beyond delightful.
-This Super Fresh Cucumber Salad is one big bowl of cold, crunchy, juicy, loveliness.
+The aroma from this salad is the most deliciously fresh scent of cucumbers, parsley, and crunchy green peppers, and it’s beyond delightful.
+The only thing better than the aroma is the flavor.
+In short, this Super Fresh Cucumber Salad is one big bowl of cold, crunchy, juicy, loveliness.

-This salad isn’t anything innovative or new (I even have a few variations already on the site), but sometimes I like to post what I’m currently making just because I know someone somewhere out there will find it helpful.
+Cucumber and tomato salads really aren’t anything new (definitely check out our Creamy Cucumber Salad, too), but sometimes I like to post the small variations on classics that I’m currently crushing on.
 This week when I took a look in my refrigerator and saw leftover red onion and leftover feta, I knew immediately that I needed to pick up a couple of cucumbers and tomatoes to make this Super Fresh Cucumber Salad.

 RED WINE VINAIGRETTE